|Space Telescope Science Institute|

 • By default, STIS spectroscopic exposures are accompanied by separate AUTO-WAVECAL exposures.
 The observer can insert additional GO-WAVECAL exposures adjacent to any external exposure and, although not recommended without adding an equivalent GO-WAVECAL exposure, can turn off the AUTO-WAVECAL exposures.
 For additional information see Section 4.5 of the Primer.

-• To optimize the science return of COS the following is recommended: the use of TIME-TAG mode, the use of the default wavelength calibration procedures, and for FUV modes the use of all four FP-POS positions for each CENWAVE setting selected.
+• To optimize the science return of COS the following is recommended: the use of TIME-TAG mode and the use of the default wavelength calibration procedures.
+To minimize the effects of gain sag on the FUV detector it is required that all four FP-POS positions be used for each CENWAVE setting.
+This is done using the FP-POS=ALL parameter in APT for each CENWAVE, by spreading out the four FP-POS positions over multiple orbits within a visit for each CENWAVE, or over multiple visits of the same target.
 Observers who wish to employ non-optimal observing techniques must strongly justify their observing strategy in the Description of the Observations section of the PDF attachment.
 Non-optimal observing techniques should not normally be adopted solely for the purpose of producing a modest reduction of the observational overheads; in such cases the observer should normally just request adequate time to use the recommended optimal strategy.
 For more details, please see Section 4.4 of the Primer.4.1.4 Solar System TargetsHST can observe most targets within our Solar System, although there are a few exceptions.
 Mercury is always well within the 50-degree Solar pointing exclusion, and cannot be observed.
 Venus is always within the 50-degree Solar pointing exclusion, but at maximum elongation can be over 45 degrees from the Sun.
 STScI and the HST Project at GSFC have developed (and used) procedures that support observations of Venus when it is slightly within the 50 degree limit.
 Those procedures require extra planning and implementation steps.
 Venus observations may be proposed, but execution of these observations is subject to the availability of resources to carry out the extra work.
 Observations of comets can be made while they are farther than 50 degrees from the Sun.The HST pointing control system and the HST scheduling systems were not designed to support observations of objects as close as the Moon.
 However, lunar observations are possible under gyro control in three-gyro mode.
-GO proposals to observe the Moon can be submitted for consideration by the Cycle 21 TAC.
-These proposals must use observing strategies that have been used in previous HST lunar observing programs.
+GO proposals to observe the Moon can be submitted for consideration by the Cycle 23 TAC.
+These programs must use observing strategies that have been used in previous HST lunar observing programs.
 The execution of lunar observations will be subject to the availability of resources to carry out the extra work required.
 Investigators interested in proposing for lunar observations are encouraged to consult the Lunar Observations User Information Report, which contains details on how such observations will be scheduled, the rules pertaining to them, and other useful information.There are a variety of plausible scenarios in which investigators may wish to propose for HST observations of targets that have not yet been discovered or identified (i.e., targets with unknown coordinates, such as the next supernova in our own Galaxy, or the next gamma-ray burst in the southern hemisphere).
 In general, such proposals are allowed only if there is a certain time-criticality to the observations; i.e., proposing for the same observations in the next regular review cycle (after the target has been discovered) would be impossible or would make the observations more difficult (e.g., the object fades rapidly, or its temporal behavior is important), or would lead to diminished scientific returns.
 These criteria are generally satisfied for GO observations of ToO targets, and there may also be other circumstances in which proposals for such targets are justified.
 However, in the absence of demonstrated time-criticality, observations will generally not be approved for targets that have not yet been discovered or identified.Proposals may request that HST observations be taken at a specific date and time, or within a range of specific dates, when scientifically justified.
 Some examples of such cases are: